-In addition to the general education learning outcomes communication skills, technology and information literacy skills, symbolic problem solving, analytical thinking, personal and interpersonal skills, academic inquiry, and values - upon successful completion of the Associate of Applied Science degree with a concentration in Business, the graduate should be able to demonstrate:
+Upon successful completion of the Associate of Applied Science degree with a concentration in Business, the graduate should be able to demonstrate:

-- 1. Academic appropriate written and oral communications. - 2.
-An understanding of business theories. - 3.
-An understanding of their leadership style. - 4.
-Service leadership by participating in a service-learning initative.
+- Academically appropriate written and oral communication. - 2.
+An understanding of business theories. - Knowledge of technology and software applications appropriate to the business environment. - An understanding of workplace ethics and diversity.